Asset Finance

 2. Finance Leasing - Asset Finance for Flexibility

-One of the greatest considerations of equipment investment and asset finance is that of ‘equipment lifespan’ and depreciation.
-Equipment lifespan represents the time during which an asset is the optimal tool for the job, and depreciation is how much its value falls during that time.
+One of the greatest considerations of equipment investment and asset finance is ‘equipment lifespan’ and depreciation.
+Equipment lifespan represents when an asset is the optimal tool for the job, and depreciation is how much its value falls during that time.

-Equipment lifespan can be affected by multiple factors, for example, wear and tear on the equipment that leads to a point where maintaining it is no longer cost-effective; or obsolescence, when newer and more superior equipment renders the assets no longer optimal and an upgrade to the newer equipment is desired.
+Equipment lifespan can be affected by multiple factors.
+For example, wear and tear on the equipment leads to a point where maintaining it is no longer cost-effective, or obsolescence, when newer and more superior equipment renders the assets no longer optimal and an upgrade to the newer equipment is desired.

-Finance leasing is a financial product that attempts to calculate the depreciation of the asset over the contract term and the repayments are structured so that you pay for that depreciation (plus a little profit for the finance company).
+Finance leasing is a financial product that attempts to calculate the depreciation of the asset over the contract term.
+The repayments are structured so that you pay for that depreciation (plus a little profit for the finance company).

-This example is oversimplified, forgoing other factors such as initial balloon payments, inflation, and lender fees and profit, but it does illustrate the basis by which finance leasing works.
+This example is oversimplified, forgoing other factors such as initial balloon payments, inflation, and lender fees and profit, but it does illustrate the basis for finance leasing.

-During the term, you have full use of the asset though it remains the property of the leasing company.
+During the term, you will have full use of the asset, though it will remain the property of the leasing company.
 At the end of the contract term, the leasing company will want to sell the asset to realise that final value; this can be to a third party or to yourself.

-Thus, finance leasing has a flexibility where at the end of the term you have the option to make one final balloon payment to permanently own the asset.
+Thus, finance leasing has the flexibility that at the end of the term, you have the option to make one final balloon payment to permanently own the asset.

 This flexibility means a finance lease has four options at the end of the contract term: